stoeps13/connections-doc/source/user/eucommon/t_eucommon_view_search_results.md

 -   Search within a specific application, or for status updates. **All Contents** is selected by default.
 To filter results to one or more applications, select the app name, for example **Communities**, **People**, or **Bookmarks**.
 For status updates, select **Status Updates**.

+    !!! note
-    **Note:** If your organization has not deployed Component Pack, you cannot filter to more than one application at the same time.
+    If your organization has not deployed Component Pack, you cannot filter to more than one application at the same time.

 -   Use the drop-down filters to further refine your search.
 The filters available vary depending on the app or apps that you select.
 -   Click **People** to display only the results that are associated with a given person.